queone/azm/README.md

 - Clone the repository: `git clone https://github.com/queone/azm`
 - Change into the repository directory: `cd azm`
 - Build the azm utility: `./build`
-- Run the azm utility without arguments to print the usage page, and try experimenting with different options and arguments.
+- Run the azm utility without arguments to print the usage page
+- For extended usage info do `azm -?`
+- Try experimenting with different options and arguments

 ## Releases

-See [releases](releases.md) for a list of available releases and changelogs.
+See [releases](releases.md) for the changelogs.